Nykaa: House of brands

 In 2015, Nykaa launched its collection of in-house beauty products via Nykaa Cosmetics and later expanded it across categories of Eyes, Nails, Face, Lips.
 The Nykaa Naturals portfolio is a collection of skincare and personal care products.
-In early 2019, the brand launched its Wanderlust Bath & Body collection, and later in the year introduced a beauty line with the iconic designer Masaba Gupta, Masaba by Nykaa.
+In early 2019, the brand launched its Wanderlust Bath & Body collection, and later in the year introduced a beauty line with designer Masaba Gupta, Masaba by Nykaa.
 The same year, it launched its first celebrity partnership brand, Kay Beauty, with actress Katrina Kaif.

 Acquisitions

 In May 2019, Nykaa acquired 20Dresses.com, a private women's styling platform.